boot2docker/boot2docker/README.md

 **Why not CoreOS?**

-I got asked that question a lot, so I thought I should put it here.
+I got asked that question a lot, so I thought I should put it here once and for all.
 I liked the original idea of CoreOS: the smallest possible way to boot to docker.
-Unfortunately CoreOS has been growing larger and seems to be reinventing the wheel on a lot of features already implemented or planned for Docker.
+Unfortunately CoreOS has been growing larger and just too many things for me.
 I just wanted the fastest way to boot to Docker.